boostorg/hana/README.md

 - The [test](test) directory contains the source code for all the unit tests.

-## Contributing
-Want to contribute?
-Great!

-1. Fork it.
-2. Create a branch (`git checkout -b feature/xxx`)
-3. Do your modifications on that branch
-4. Make sure you did not break anything (`make tests examples`)
-5. Commit your changes (`git commit -am "Added feature xxx"`)
-6. Push to the branch (`git push origin feature/xxx`)
-7. Open a pull request

 ## Related material
 - [Talk on metaprogramming][slides.C++Now.2015] at [C++Now][] 2015
 - [Talk on Hana][video.CppCon.2014] at [CppCon][] 2014 ([slides][slides.CppCon.2014])